 Difference Between Marzipan And Almond Paste?

-Marzipan and almond paste is quite similar.
+Marzipan and almond paste are quite similar.
 The term “almond paste” is more popular in North America (United States) than in Europe.
 The difference is also the amount of sugar used and the texture.
-Marzipan sold in grocery stores in the US contains more sugar than almond paste which makes it sweeter.
+Marzipan sold in grocery stores in the US contains more sugar than almond paste, which makes it sweeter.
 The texture/consistency of marzipan is also smoother and more pliable.

 German marzipan is less sweet and the quality is actually higher, the lower the sugar content is.
 This makes German marzipan similar to America’s almond paste, I guess.

 Some recipes which I found online contain egg whites as a binding agent.
 Others use corn syrup.
 Both are actually not needed.
 Blending powdered sugar and almond flour + a little water is all you need to make homemade marzipan!

 This Homemade Marzipan Is: